Top 5 Multi-Currency Accounts (From an Industry Insider)

 Opening any of WorldFirst’s currency accounts is free, and there are no ongoing fees.

-Major currencies like USD, GBP, AUD, HKD and SGD are traded at a maximum of 0.75%, and if your business revenue is €100,000 or more every month, you could be eligible for better rates.
+Major currencies like USD, GBP, AUD, HKD and SGD are traded at a maximum of 0.5%, and cross-currency transfers over £5,000 are fee-free.

 WORLDFIRST AVAILABILITY